Break the vicious cycle, Singapore tells South China Sea rivals

 The U.S. says China's actions undermine international law and interfere with the freedom of navigation in international waters.
 China says the islands are sovereign Chinese territory.

-Pentagon spokesman Brent Colburn, who is travelling with Carter, said China's reclamation created "an air of uncertainty in a system that has been based on certainty and agreed-upon norms".
+Pentagon spokesman Brent Colburn, who is traveling with Carter, said China's reclamation created "an air of uncertainty in a system that has been based on certainty and agreed-upon norms".

-China's Xinhua news agency said some of the participants in the Shangri-La Dialogue "attempt to monopolise the right to speak in the field of international security."
+China's Xinhua news agency said some of the participants in the Shangri-La Dialogue "attempt to monopolize the right to speak in the field of international security."

 "They echo each other, distort the truth, magnify differences, add fuel to fire, so that dialogue diverges from the path of strengthening exchanges and enhancing mutual trust."